iherman/preview/README.md

 which installs the `docs/assets/js/preview.js`.
 That is used by the HTML interface in `docs/index.html` or, on the Web, in https://iherman.github.io/preview/.

-## EPUB case — multi-document repositories
+## Multi-document repositories, a.k.a. "family" of recommendation

 The generic case is prepared to the situation where the "main" file to be previewed is called `index.html` on the top level.
 In other words, it reflects the "one repository —one document"